chris-ehmann/KartSplitter64/README.md

 # KartSplitter64

 KartSplitter64 is an **in-development** auto-splitter made for Mario Kart 64.
-It uses a combination of template matching and predictions via a CNN to analyze gameplay frame-by-frame.
+It uses a combination of template matching and predictions via a convolutional neural-network to analyze gameplay frame-by-frame.

 ## Features